GMMan/tama-para-research/protocols/tcp.md

 The main operation of TCP is to send packets of data.
 This happens by breaking the data into chunks and transmitting payload chunks.
 The operation initiates by the initiator sending a `PKT` command with the length of the packet.
 Once `ACK`ed, the initiator will send a chunk, and wait for the peer to respond with `ACK`, `NAK`, `ENQ`, or `CAN`. `ACK` triggers the next chunk to be sent, while `NAK` requests the chunk that was sent to be repeated. `ENQ` signals to the initiator to restart sending chunks at a specific index, while `CAN` indicates that the operation has been cancelled. `CAN` can be issued by either peers.

 The recipient should validate the chunk after reception and decryption to ensure that it has the correct session ID, correct magic value, packet type, chunk index, and data CRC.
 The recipient has 2000ms to respond to the initial `PKT` command and 5000ms to respond to a chunk that was sent.
 The initiator has 2000ms to send another chunk after the recipient has responded to the previous chunk.

 Do not respond with any other command other than `ACK` when `PKT` is received, otherwise unexpected behavior may be encountered.

+The number of attempts for initiating a packet transfer or sending a chunk is three.

 Example operation with no issues: